SciCoQA: Quality Assurance for Scientific Paper--Code Alignment: Related Work

 \section{Related Work}

 \paragraph{Error Detection in Science} Recently, LLMs have been employed to detect errors in scientific papers.
-In an early work, \citet{reviewer-gpt-liu-shah-2023} created short CS papers with logical errors and prompted LLMs to identify the issues.
-They found that while models could produce fluent reviews, they struggled to identify these fundamental errors without explicit instructions in the prompt.
+Early work created short CS papers with logical errors and prompted LLMs to identify the issues \citep{reviewer-gpt-liu-shah-2023}.
 However, their reliance on manually crafted papers limits scalability.
-Therefore, \citet{automatic-fail-dycke-etal-2025} and \citet{flaws-xi-etal-2025} propose dedicated pipelines that generate modifications to papers that invalidate their key claims and evaluate whether the soundness score of generated reviews decreases or whether LLMs can spot these errors.
+Therefore, \citet{automatic-fail-dycke-etal-2025} and \citet{flaws-xi-etal-2025} propose dedicated pipelines that generate modifications to papers, invalidating their key claims.
+They evaluate whether the soundness score of generated reviews decreases or whether LLMs can spot these errors.
 Both find that LLMs struggle to detect most introduced errors.
-Besides constructing erroneous papers, recent research has also focused on identifying real-world issues.
-Specifically, \citet{spot-son-etal-2025} and \citet{reviewing-critical-problems-zhang-abernethy-2025} use the authors' retraction notes from WithdrarXiv \citep{withdrarxiv-rao-etal-2024} and PubPeer to obtain data of errors in scientific publication.
-While realistic, these retraction notes are often unspecific or describe errors on a high level only (e.g., "Theorem~2 is incorrect").
-Recently, \citet{to-err-is-human-bianchi-etal-2025} developed a system to detect inconsistencies within the text of AI papers (e.g., incorrect calculations in tables, errors in equations, and imprecise definitions) and then manually verify the detections.
-They found their system to be relatively precise, but struggled with recall, i.e., detecting all issues in a paper.
-They also noted an increasing trend of errors in scientific publications over the years, highlighting the importance of quality assurance in science.\looseness=-1
+Besides constructing erroneous papers, recent research focuses on identifying real-world issues.
+Specifically, \citet{spot-son-etal-2025} and \citet{reviewing-critical-problems-zhang-abernethy-2025} use the authors' retraction notes from WithdrarXiv \citep{withdrarxiv-rao-etal-2024} and PubPeer to obtain faulty papers.
+While realistic, these notes are often unspecific (e.g., ``Theorem~2 is incorrect'').
+Recently, \citet{to-err-is-human-bianchi-etal-2025} developed a system to detect inconsistencies within the text of AI papers (e.g., incorrect calculations in tables or errors in equations) and then manually verified the detections.
+They found their system to be relatively precise but to struggle with recall, i.e., detecting all issues in a paper.
+They also noted an increasing trend of errors in scientific publications over the years, highlighting the importance of quality assurance in science.